axiom-data-science/cook-inlet-catalogs/docs/index.rst

 This package provides a collection of data catalogs for the Cook Inlet region of Alaska.
 The catalogs are designed to provide a consistent interface for accessing data from a variety of sources.

 These docs demonstrate access and a plot for each available catalog.
-The notebooks shown in a static manner in these docs can be downloaded to be run locally, or you can run them interactively in the cloud using Binder.
+The notebooks shown in a static manner in these docs can be downloaded to be run locally in a local environment.

 .. toctree::
    :maxdepth: 2